WeDot-Engine/WeDot-docs/src/classes/class_resourceuid.md

 ## 描述

-Resource UIDs (Unique IDentifiers) allow the engine to keep references between resources intact, even if files can renamed or moved.
+Resource UIDs (Unique IDentifiers) allow the engine to keep references between resources intact, even if files are renamed or moved.
 They can be accessed with `uid://`.

  **ResourceUID** keeps track of all registered resource UIDs in a project, generates new UIDs, and converts between their string and integer representations.